Teque5/grcon23/README.md

 ## Layout

 Each challenge has a `public/` folder that holds files facing the challenger, and a `private/` folder with solutions and creation files for the challenge.
+Please ignore any challenge with a `xxx_` prefix.

 ## Order of Challenges